Girolamo Belloni: Early life

-Belloni was born on 1 April 1688 in Codogno, the city in Lodigiana province.
-Belloni was born to the wealthy family of merchants and bankers.
+Belloni was born on 1 April 1688 in Codogno, a small city belonging to the province of Lodi in Lombardy.
+He was born to the wealthy family of merchants and bankers.
 Belloni's family has acquired prestige and wealth in various regions of Italy and Spain thanks to agriculture and trade.
 Belloni had been highly influenced by his ambitious uncle Giovanangelo.
 Belloni lived for some time in Bologna where he gained experience and skills in business.

 Later years

 After Giovanangelo's death, his possessions were divided among the relatives and Belloni inherited the banking house in Rome (with open credits in Europe, America and India).

 Belloni was appointed to work in the Apostolic Chamber in 1730.
 He accepted the offer as he has ideas and aimed for the institutional changes to the customs in the state apparatus.
 During the next years, Belloni also worked with financial organisations.
-This spurred writing a series of economic memoirs which will influence the view of the economics of the 18th century.
+Belloni's time in Rome spurred writing a series of economic memoirs which will influence the view of the economics of the 18th century.
+In Rome, Belloni would have overlapped with Lione Pascoli (1674-1744), also a writer of a treatise on policy, including economics, titled Testamento Politico d'un Academico Fiorentino (written 1723, published 1733).

 Thanks to his work experience and various connections with politicians across Europe, Belloni had an opportunity to consult and develop on his economic principles presented in his book, "The Treaty of Commerce".

 Belloni was concerned about the commerce system of the state and the government transparency in terms of managing the economy.
 He was not afraid of speaking up his mind and thus was often critiqued by the masses.
 However, Belloni was still one of the most influential people in 18th century Italy.
-Daniello Concina would call Belloni " a celebrated Romanian banker".
+Daniello Concina would call Belloni "the most celebrated Roman banker".